JakubMrowicki/memory-keypad/README.md

 * Used [Color Contrast Accessibility Validator](https://color.a11y.com/Contrast/) to check for Colour Contrast issues.
 * Checked and fixed any typos and grammar issues that I could find by using a [Chrome Extension called Webpage Spell-Check](https://chrome.google.com/webstore/detail/webpage-spell-check/mgdhaoimpabdhmacaclbbjddhngchjik).
 * Make sure players have the amount of lives as described below keypad.
+* Checked that each difficulty setting works and the game responds as expected.
+Win or loss.
+* Checked that the help button works, and that the content in the modal is displaying correctly.
+    * Checked that the highscore reset button works as intended.
+* Checked that you cannot double click and start the game twice.
+* Checked that you cannot input when the game is playing out a pattern.
+* Checked that you cannot achieve a negative score by using a life.
+* Checked that you can still play the game if you lose internet connection.
+* Checked that you can still play the game if Random.org API returns an error.
+* Checked that you will get notified of a new best score.
+Win or lose.
+* Checked that the easter egg is unlocked when you reach 7700 score.
+    * User notified of unlock.
+    * Impossible Difficulty is added.
+    * The table in the help section now tells you about the Impossible difficulty.
+* Checked that cookies are saved when you:
+    * Unlock the easter egg
+    * Change difficulty
+    * Get a new high score
+* Checked that when you refresh the page, the cookies are read and set properly.
+    * The difficulty setting used last is set.
+    * High score displays saved value.
+    * The easter egg is still unlocked after refresh.
+* Checked that the GitHub icon in the footer opens in a new tab.
+* Checked that you can indeed click on the keypad to start a game.
+* Checked that the keypad animation plays on page load, mobile or otherwise.
+* Checked that toast notifications can be closed by clicking on them.
+* Checked that users with a slow internet connection can see a toast notification telling them that the game is waiting to connect to the random.org api.
+So that they know why they are waiting.
+* Checked that the game.anim.pattern() function properly renders the pattern.
+Even double clicks.
+* Checked that the highscore is only saved at the end of the game.
+Win or loss.

 # 7: Problem Areas & Solutions
 * My friends were not sure if the game was active or not when I showed them.